 Ingredients and substitutions

-- Pecans can be substituted with any type of nuts, like walnuts or sliced almonds.
-Or, top with vanilla granola for extra flavor and texture.
+- Pecans - Can be substituted with any type of nuts, like walnuts or sliced almonds.
+Top with vanilla granola for extra flavor and texture.

 No, canned pumpkin puree is already cooked.
 It is steamed and pureed before canning, therefore it is ready to eat straight from the can.